Trifall/pearai-app/CONTRIBUTING.md

 ### Run

-To test the changes, you launch a development version of the PearAI-App on the workspace `pearai-app`, which you are currently editing.
+To test the changes, you launch a development version of the PearAI App on the workspace `pearai-app`, which you are currently editing.

 To test changes with a remote, use the "TestResolver" in your Code - OSS window which creates a fake remote window.
 Search Command Palette for `TestResolver`.
 More information is at <https://github.com/microsoft/vscode/issues/162874#issuecomment-1271774905>.